Free · No signup needed

 Boost Mobile

-Before switching, check three things: (1) coverage in your most-traveled areas using the carrier's online map with your exact zip code, (2) IMEI compatibility — most unlocked phones work on all networks, takes 30 seconds to check, (3) whether your current carrier will charge an early termination fee.
-Most carriers now let you leave anytime, but verify.
+Before switching, check three things in order: first, coverage in your most-traveled areas using each carrier's map with your exact zip code.
+Second, IMEI compatibility — most unlocked iPhones and Samsung flagships work on all networks, and every carrier has a free checker that takes 30 seconds.
+Third, whether your current carrier charges an early termination fee.
+Most carriers have moved away from contracts, but device financing plans can still create switching friction.

 The highest-ROI move for most households is switching from a major carrier to Mint, Visible, or US Mobile.
-On a single line you save $600–$900/year.
-On a 4-line family plan, savings often exceed $1,500/year with no practical difference in coverage in urban and suburban areas.
+On a single line you typically save $600–$900 per year.
+On a 4-line family plan, savings regularly exceed $1,500/year with no practical coverage difference in cities and suburbs.
+The money stays the same — it just stops going to a carrier's retail store overhead.

 Frequently asked questions